 Professor Beljanski was born in 1923 in a small village in former Yugoslavia called Turija.

 At age 25, he immigrated to France where he remained the rest of his life.
-After receiving his PhD in Molecular Biology from the Sorbonne, he was accepted in 1951 as a biologist and researcher with the CNRS (Centre National de la Recherche Scientifique – French equivalent to the NIH) to work at the prestigious Pasteur Institute in Paris.
+After receiving his PhD in Molecular Biology from the Sorbonne in Paris, he was accepted in 1951 as a biologist and researcher with the CNRS (Centre National de la Recherche Scientifique – French equivalent to the NIH) to work at the prestigious Pasteur Institute in Paris.

 Mirko Beljanski was one of the first molecular biologists to study RNA, which plays a dynamic role in cell regulation.
 In 1960, he was awarded the Charles Léopold Mayer prize after having spent two years at NYU Medical School (1956-1958) working with Nobel Prize winner Professor Severo Ochoa.